 Camp Director Benjamin Kim Oser

 Benjamin Oser has been involved with Sejong Camp since 2012, first as a counselor and then as a leadership team member, and been involved with adoption organizations throughout his life.
 Benjamin was adopted through the Holt International Adoption Agency as an infant and was involved in their summer programs until he was old enough to be a counselor in early 2000's.
 In addition, Benjamin has been involved with adult adoptee organizations, such as Also-Known-As and IKAA, and been a part of the international IKAA conference in Seoul, summer of 2010.
 Always curious about his culture and identity, upon graduation of his master's program, he set out to explore and moved to Korea in the fall of 2009.
 There he taught English in the public school system, both primary and secondary education, in the province of Chungcheongbuk-do.
 While discovering his own identity as Korean adoptee, it was by chance that had the opportunity to find and meet his birth parents and their families.
 He has since returned in 2012 and has been active with Sejong Camp.
-He currently works for Drexel University in their Office of Campus Engagement, where he serves as the primary resource for the commuter and off-campus student populations.
+He currently works for the University of Delaware in their Athletics Department, where he serves as the primary resource for leadership programming, mentorship, and advisement.

 What makes Sejong Camp special?

 Through our camp director, Benjamin Oser and his leadership team, our camp is able to recruit, train, and collaborate with teachers from Korea and the States – including artist, dancers, athletes and musicians - all who have offered their time to make Sejong Camp a meaningful and memorable experience.

 Our camp program seeks out special and unique instructors to fulfill the roles of educators at our camp.
 We want to provide a strong cultural foundation for our campers by instituting authentic curriculum and cultural education through our programs, all of which can not be done with strong instruction.